bjerrep/ludit/doc/quick_start.rst

 Web
 ****

-Finally go to ./web and open index.html in a webbrowser.
-The first two tabs connects directly to the Ludit server and should be operational.
+Finally go to ./web and make a copy of ludit_local.js.template called ludit_local.js and fill in the correct ip or hostname.
+Then open index.html in a webbrowser and the first two tabs should be operational as they connect directly to the Ludit server.

 .. image:: images/quick_start_web.png